-The QDR[TM]-IV XP (Xtreme Performance) SRAM is a high-performance memory device optimized to maximize the number of random transactions per second by the use of two independent bidirectional data ports.
+The QDRTM-IV HP (High-Performance) SRAM is a high performance memory device that has been optimized to maximize the number of random transactions per second by the use of two independent bi-directional data ports.

 These ports are equipped with DDR interfaces and designated as port A and port B respectively.
-Accesses to these two data ports are concurrent and independent of each other.
+Accesses to these two data ports are concurrent and completely independent of each other.
 Access to each port is through a common address bus running at DDR.
 The control signals are running at SDR and determine if a read or write should be performed.